During the Covid 19 isolation we have all had different challenges. It's an unprecedented situation…

 Even if we have to rethink the entire idea, we’ll learn something about ourselves and the situation.
 Most successful people have had more than their fair share of failures along the way.

 Avoid All-or-Nothing Thinking

 It’s often our unrealistic expectations that mark progress as failure.
 Don’t expect too much from yourself or others.
 Instead, see each stage as an evolving process.

 Distorted thinking can encourage us to view things in absolute terms – success or failure – rather than in a more nuanced way – experiences and learning.

 Fear is usually there for a reason and should be dealt with rather than ignored.
 Don’t mock yourself or your fear.
 Ask yourself why it is really there and what it is telling you.
 Are you ill-prepared for this next venture?
 Are the risks too high?
 Is a past experience clouding your judgement?

 Sometimes we can take practical actions to lessen our fears such as further preparation or risk reduction.
 Other times our fear of failure is unrealistic or skewed and is holding us back from possible success.
 A hypnotherapy session can help you take a look at your own fears and discover more about them and yourself.

 When we experience failure it’s easy for us to personalise the setback as a reflection on our character.
 If we experience failure that doesn’t mean we ARE a failure.

 The only real failure is when we let our fears stop us from trying, or give up after a setback.
 It’s healthy to deal with our fears and emotions, to question why we’re so afraid and how we might be able to change our thought patterns to be more positive, confident and daring in pursuit of our success.
-I have helped many clients achieve this and I could help you.
+I have helped many clients overcome a fear of failure and I could help you too.

 If you’d like to learn more about how to overcome your fear of failure please do get in touch.